Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Introduction

 \section{Introduction}

 Quantum information has emerged as a valuable asset in a multitude of tasks inherent to information and communication technologies.
 Remarkably, quantum cryptography stands out as an example, where the harnessing of quantum entanglement has paved the way for innovative protocols ensuring secure key exchange and robust randomness certification~\cite{pirandola2020advances}.
 Despite these achievements, the phenomena of Bell inequalities and non-locality, which defy the boundaries of correlations allowed in classical physics~\cite{horodecki2009quantum,brunner2014bell}, have remained largely unexplored for other pragmatic endeavors.
-In particular, their potential for distributed tasks in facilitating the coordination of actions among distributed agents with a shared goal , even in situations with limited or no communication, remains almost untapped~\cite{cao2012overview}, with preliminary trials in~\cite{muhammad2014quantum,mironowicz2023entangled}.
+In particular, their potential for distributed tasks in facilitating the coordination of actions among distributed agents with a shared goal, even in situations with limited or no communication, remains almost untapped~\cite{cao2012overview}, with preliminary trials in~\cite{muhammad2014quantum,mironowicz2023entangled}.

 In the realm of quantum information, the accomplishments have been particularly pronounced in quantum cryptography~\cite{pirandola2020advances}, where the manipulation of quantum entanglement has enabled the creation of novel protocols guaranteeing the confidentiality and integrity of exchanged keys, as well as certifying the security of random data~\cite{pironio2010random}.
+The potential of quantum phenomena achieved with the aid of entanglement has been illustrated by multiple examples of so-called non-local games~\cite{cirel1980quantum,cleve2004consequences,russo2017extended}.
+A prominent example of them are the XOR-games~\cite{regev2015quantum}, and generalizations thereof~\cite{ramanathan2016generalized,russoAndWatrous2017extended,luo2018nonlocality,luo2019nonlocal}.
 However, amidst these striking achievements, the captivating domains of Bell inequalities and non-locality~\cite{bell1964einstein}, which intrinsically challenge the limitations imposed by classical physics on correlations, have not been widely applied to other practical tasks.
 A notable area that remains unexplored is their potential application in orchestrating the collaboration of distributed agents striving towards a collective objective, even in scenarios where communication is restricted or absent, like the rendezvous task~\cite{alpern1995rendezvous}.

 This paper delves into the realm of quantum entanglement and its application in coordinating distributed tasks on graphs.
 The groundwork is laid with two fundamental problems of graph theory: rendezvous and graph domination~\cite{allan1978domination}.
 These problems serve as the foundation for exploring the potential benefits of quantum entanglement in achieving coordinated actions among distributed agents striving to achieve a common goal on graphs.
 We continue and extend the investigations initiated in~\cite{mironowicz2023entangled} where for the first time it was shown how to exploit quantum resources for the rendezvous task.